nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 >>>
 ```

-As this chapter was just about exolaining terms and giving you a bit of background knowledge, there is no exercise and you should head straight on to [chapter 2.1](../2.1/) where you will have your first interactive python experience, which brings you very close you your first real python program.
+As this chapter was just about explaining terms and giving you a bit of background knowledge, there is no exercise and you should head straight on to [chapter 2.1](../2.1/) where you will have your first interactive python experience, which brings you very close you your first real python program.